watchers-cs673/Watchers-app/user-data-design.md

 The database utilizes SQLite, a lightweight implementation of SQL that is standalone and stored as a single generated file on disk, in `watchers-app/prisma/dev.db`.

-### Initialize Prisma

-Run `npx prisma generate` to generate the appropriate client files.

-Run `npx prisma db push` to generate the client and configure the database automatically in MongoDB.

-### Build Express backend

-Run `npm run express-build` to compile the [Express](https://expressjs.com/) typescript files to Javascript.

-Run the backend with `npm run express-run`.

-Express is used to be a backend to run the Prisma client, which communicates with the frontend Angular client over REST.
-Run the frontend with `ng serve`.

 ## User profile data concept

 MongoDB is chosen as a NoSQL database.
 Using the JSON model of data access, it is easy to program with and use while remaining performant at scale.